Bekaboo/deadcolumn.nvim/README.md

         You can also use the `ftplugin` directory to set `colorcolumn` for different filetypes.

-        For example, you can create a file named `markdown.lua` in the `ftplugin` directory under your config directory, and set `colorcolumn` to 80 for `markdown` files:
+        For example, you can create a file named `markdown.vim` in the `ftplugin` directory under your config directory, and set `colorcolumn` to 80 for `markdown` files: